Arifureta: Publication

 Ryo Shirakome originally published the series as a web novel on the user-submitted content site Shōsetsuka ni Narō.
 The main story ran for eight books from November 7, 2013, to October 31, 2015, and has been followed by three after-stories and an extra story since.
 The series was picked up for publication by Overlap, and they released the first light novel, with illustrations by Takayaki, under their Overlap Bunko imprint in June 2015.
 When the anime adaptation was announced to have been delayed until 2019, the eighth volume of the light novel was also delayed by a month, from March to April 2018.
-The series ended with the release of its thirteenth volume.
+The series ended with the release of its fourteenth volume.

 A prequel light novel series titled Arifureta: From Commonplace to World's Strongest Zero (ありふれた職業で世界最強　零, Arifureta Shokugyō de Sekai Saikyō Zero), or Arifureta Zero, was published from December 2017 to December 2021 in six volumes.

 Digital publisher J-Novel Club licensed the series for an English release, and published the first chapter on February 21, 2017.
 During their panel at Anime Expo 2017, Seven Seas Entertainment announced that they would publish a print version of the novels as part of their collaboration with J-Novel Club.
 J-Novel Club has also licensed Arifureta Zero, and the series was the publisher's first simultaneous publication.

 Media

 Manga

-A manga adaptation by RoGa has been published on Ovelap's Comic Gardo website since its inception on December 22, 2016, and the first volume was published three days later on December 25 to coincide with the release of the fifth light novel.
+A manga adaptation by RoGa has been published on Overlap's Comic Gardo website since its inception on December 22, 2016, and the first volume was published three days later on December 25 to coincide with the release of the fifth light novel.
 The series has been licensed by Seven Seas Entertainment.

 A yonkoma comedy spinoff by Misaki Mori, titled Arifureta: I Heart Isekai (ありふれた日常で世界最強, Arifureta Nichijō de Sekai Saikyō), began serialization on Overlap's Comic Gardo website on July 11, 2017.
 Seven Seas announced their license to the series on January 10, 2019.

 An adaptation of the prequel light novel Arifureta: From Commonplace to World’s Strongest Zero by Ataru Kamichi began serialization on February 23, 2018, on the Comic Gardo website.
 Seven Seas announced their license to the series on January 10, 2019.